Robinhood Review 2022: Best Trading App for Beginners

 Range of Offerings

-Robinhood only offers stocks, several ETFs, REITs, cryptocurrencies (bitcoin & others), and options trading.
-You cannot open an IRA, short stocks, or buy mutual funds or bonds using the app.
-They lack a lot of full-service brokerage features in order to offer free stock trades to their customers.
+Robinhood only offers stocks, ETFs, REITs, cryptocurrencies (bitcoin & others), and options trading.
+You cannot short stocks, or buy mutual funds or bonds using the app.

 Stocks